History of Mount Sinai West

 --Mount Sinai Roosevelt renamed Mount Sinai West.

 1951 – J. William Littler, MD, acclaimed for developing techniques for restoring function and sensation to injured fingers and wrists, founded the hand surgery unit, one of the first in the country.
-It was later renamed the C.V.
+It was later (see 1988) renamed the C.V.
 Starr Hand Surgery Center.

 1952 – Dr. Littler establishes a hand surgery fellowship program.